 Cincinnati radishes contain Vitamin C, calcium, magnesium, folate, and potassium.
 They also contain glucosinolates, which have been shown to be beneficial in the prevention of certain cancers and are what give radishes their distinct peppery flavor.

 The long Cincinnati radish is a versatile variety of radish and can be used raw or cooked in a number of different applications.
 Slice thin and add to salads, salsas or pickled preparations.
 Their spicy flavor and crunch complements tacos, tortas and Mexican soups.
 Serve sliced lengthwise or whole as a crudité paired with butter, creamy cheeses or dips.
 They can be roasted, braised, grilled and sauteed.
 Grate and serve alongside sushi or slice lengthwise and use in salad rolls or egg rolls.
 To store, keep radishes dry and refrigerated.
 Best used within one week.

 Cincinnati radishes are noted as being grown in seed catalogs that date back to the late 1800’s.
 A high yielding variety their long thin shape allows them to be grown close together making them ideal for home gardens or planter gardening.
 Ready to harvest in about 35 days, if allowed to continue growing beyond that in the warmer summer months the Cincinnati radish can become very large yet woody in texture making them undesirable to eat.

-Someone spotted Cincinnati Radish using the Specialty Produce app for iPhone and Android.
+People have spotted Cincinnati Radish using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.